nypesap/nypesap.github.io/docs/2020/inst/min.md

 ## SAP S/4HANA compatibility

-Here is the list of compatible SAP releases Fiori Apps' Usage Suite is compatible with:
+Here is the list SAP releases that Fiori Apps' Usage Report is compatible with:

 |1610|1709|1809|1909|2020|
 |--|--|--|--|--|